-I saw my darling here and read her brutally honest but stunning short story here, and I felt so proud to be a part of her that I had to share our tale.
-It’s not all pretty, but it is lovely.
-Note: It’s definitely not about cycling.
+I saw her here and read her brutally honest but stunning short story here, and I felt so proud to be a part of her that I had to share our tale.
+It’s not all pretty, and it’s definitely not about cycling.

-It was a day in spring, at least I think it was, and she was wearing stripy socks that travelled right up to her knees, with a black dress and a lot of eye make up.
+It was a day in spring, and she was wearing stripy socks that travelled right up to her knees, with a black dress and a lot of eye make up.

 Spring suited the moment.
 It felt like the beginning.
 I have no idea what we talked about, perched either side of the garden wall as the un-removal men ferried furniture back and forth from van to the new home.

 The grass between our houses was green then – a slope that connected the two properties – but we had years ahead of us to muddy it with our endless footsteps from home to home.
 It annoyed my Dad a lot – mainly because it was his grass, but also because she was getting inside my head and trying to stop that would be about as fruitful as standing in front of a hurtling train.

 We were fourteen and I don’t remember what we talked about at all.
 We must have hit it off, though.
 We both liked to write, and she could draw, beautifully, in fact.
 I had a bit of a crush on the Red Hot Chilli Peppers, Bowling for Soup and Nickelback, but she introduced me to Nirvana, Marilyn Manson, Slipknot and all the surrounding etc.

 The soundtrack that accompanied those years was basically whatever was on Kerrang.
 We’d watch for hours, drawing, writing, poems, reams and reams of endless words – rubbish probably, ripe and stinking with sentimentalism (I speak for myself) – just like the words I’m writing now.